Overview Back to top

 Field Details

 Issue Search and select a Jira issue.
-Type at least two characters to search across all projects.
-The picker searches by issue key and summary.
+Type at least two characters to search across all projects — the picker matches issue key and summary.
+Custom allocations are not returned by this search; to log time on an allocation, click its cell directly on the weekly grid (see below).

 Time Spent Enter hours and minutes.
 Use the quick-select buttons (15m, 30m, 45m, 1h, 2h, 4h, 6h, 8h) for common durations.
 You can log only minutes, only hours, or both.